molgenis/molgenis-ops-helm/molgenis/README.md

 You see the ```molgenis-test/molgenis-nfs-claim``` is bound to the volume: ```pvc-3984723d-220f-14e8-a98a-skjhf88823kk```.
 When you want to view the data in the this volume you can go to the nfs-provisioning pod and execute the shell.
 Go to the directory ```export``` and lookup the directory ```pvc-3984723d-220f-14e8-a98a-skjhf88823kk```.

-## Firewall
-Is defined at cluster level.
-This chart does not facilitate firewall configuration.